amarell/play-store-app-recommender-system/README.md

 The dataset used by the recommender system can be found [here](https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps).
 It contains metadata about approximately 2.3 million applications on Google Store.

-> Disclaimer: In this dataset, I'm only using a subset of the whole data.
+> Disclaimer: In this project, I'm only using a subset of the whole dataset.